jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+-  9 May 2024: Begin revising top-level *README.md* and other *.md* files
+   at top level and under *doc* to make them consistent with code in the *rewrite* branch.
+Do this work in the *rewrite* branch.

+-  9 May 2024:  Revise top-level README.md in *master* branch:
+   put directions to *rewrite* branch right at the top so they can't be missed.

+-  9 May 2024:  Finish work on tasking for now.
+Already in the *rewrite* branch, so no merge is needed.

+- 23 Apr 2024:  Resume work on tasking, but in the *rewrite* branch.

-- 18 Apr 2024.
-Finish fixing editor bugs for now.
+- 18 Apr 2024:  Finish fixing editor bugs for now.
 Merge *edfix* branch back into *rewrite* branch.

 - 9 Apr 2024: Begin *edfix* branch to fix bugs recently found in the editors.